arosenkranz/scenarios/ui-component-docs/step1.md

 export default Button;

 </pre>

-The `withComponent` function allows us to take style definitions from a component and copy it over to a different HTML element.

 With this in place, we now allow users to call the `<Button>` component as either a `<button>` or an `<a>` depending on the existence of the `href` prop.